 Day 06 - Bilhinz - Matramdas:

-Today, if road conditions permit we will make half the journey by jeep, otherwise it will be an easy day’s walk to our overnight camping site at Matramdas, a friendly village of about 10 houses beside the Chilinji River, the last permanent settlement before the Chilinji Pass.
+Today, if road conditions permit we will make half the journey by jeep, otherwise it will be an easy day’s walk to our overnight camping site at Matramdas, a friendly village of about 10 houses besides the Chilinji River, the last permanent settlement before the Chilinji Pass.
 (6-7 hour walk)

 Day 07 - Matramdas - Yasin:

 An early start today, because after a 15-minute walk, we must cross a water channel before the water level gets too high.
-After an easy day’s trekking we arrive at Yasin, the most beautiful camping site on our trek with its green meadows and trees. ( 5-6 hour walk)
+After an easy day’s trekking, we arrive at Yasin, the most beautiful camping site on our trek with its green meadows and trees. ( 5-6 hour walk)

 Day 08 - Yasin - Chilinji

-A steep climb of about 200 metres to begin the day as we make our way to a point to cross the Yasin Glacier.
+A steep climb of about 200 meters to begin the day as we make our way to a point to cross the Yasin Glacier.
 It is easy walking after this to the Chilinji River which we will cross on a swinging pulley, one by one.
 We camp overnight at the Chilinji summer settlement. ( 5-6 hour walk)

 Day 09 - Chilinji - High camp:

 Today, as the whole trek is uphill, we will make an early start.
-From Chilinji we will turn toward east for Chilinji Pass (to the west lies the Broghil Valley and the route towards Chitral).
+From Chilinji we will turn toward the east for Chilinji Pass (to the west lies the Broghil Valley and the route towards Chitral).
 After resting at the Chilinji Pass base camp we will make the steep climb to the high camp just below the pass.
 (7-8 hour uphill walk)

 Day 10 - Across Chilinji Pass - Baultar: